jlevy/og-equity-compensation/README.md

 However, even if you feel uncomfortable negotiating an offer with a potential employer, it may help to remember why it’s important to have these conversations:

-- Firstly, negotiations are important to let you focus on what you actually want.
+- Negotiations are important to let you focus on what you actually want.
-  Not being clear with yourself on what things are important to you, be it personal growth, career growth, impact, recognition, cash, ownership, or teamwork.
+  What is important to you—personal growth, career growth, impact, recognition, cash, ownership, teamwork?
-- Rushing through this can actually shortchange not just yourself, but others you will work with and who will be investing their time in you.
-  Accepting an offer or role where you’re not satisfied enough to stay for long can waste that effort.
-Saying “yes” when you should say “no” is a poor choice for them, too.
+  Not being clear with yourself on what things you prioritize is a recipe for dissatisfaction later.
+- If you aren’t satisfied with the terms of your offer, accepting it without discussion can be tough not just for you but for your new company and colleagues as well.
+  No one wants to take on a hire who’s going to walk away in just a few months when something better comes along.
+  For everyone’s sake, take your time now to consider what you really want—and then ask for it.
-- Finally, the negotiation process itself can teach you a lot about a company and your future manager.
+- The negotiation process itself can teach you a lot about a company and your future manager.
 Talking about a tough subject like an offer is a great way to see how you’ll work with someone down the road.

 A Guide like this can’t give you personalized advice on what a reasonable offer is, as that depends greatly on your skills, the marketplace of candidates, what other offers you